PostgREST/postgrest/install.rst

 Destroying the Database
 ~~~~~~~~~~~~~~~~~~~~~~~

-The test database will remain after the test, together with four new roles created on the postgres server.
+The test database will remain after the test, together with four new roles created on the PostgreSQL server.
 To permanently erase the created database and the roles, run the script :code:`test/delete_test_database`, using the same superuser role used for creating the database:

 .. code:: bash